jube-home/www.jube.io/_pages/jube-training.md

 modules provide in-depth training on advanced administrative concepts using dedicated servers.
 These are ideal for technical participants responsible for system administration but do not require developer expertise.

-For organizations with developer teams, an **additional day** is available to familiarize them with the Jube codebase for business continuity.
+For organizations with developer teams, an **additional two days** is available to familiarize them with the Jube codebase for business continuity.
 This session covers software patterns, frameworks, coding standards, and hands-on debugging.

 ## **Day 1: Configuring Models, Messaging and Rule Strategy**